ionicon-analytik/PyTRMS/README.md

 ## Lab automation

-Write simple Python scripts to automate your measurement process and get repeatable results.
+When performing many consecutive and repetitive measurements, it is desirable to get repeatable results.
+With the `PyTRMS` package, measurements can be easily scripted.

 For example, perform ten measurements of one minute each and save the datafiles in a folder.
 The filename is automatically set to the timestamp at the start of the